konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 - Communicating with your customers over the course of their lifecycle to help them get to the outcome that they want
 - Be as personal as possible, try not to communicate toward everyone
 - Know your audience
+- You need people who are skilled in managing user content, facilitating discussion, and overseeing the platform to build community
 - Changes in community behaviour takes time (months, years)
 - Understand community members at personal level
 - As a Community Manager your job is to build up the community, not yourself.
 You succeed if and only if the community succeeds